Frequently Asked Questions

 We have developed this program to welcome composers of all ages and levels of skill or experience.
 Some of our students are musicians who have never composed for film, and others have some experience in composing for shorts or features.
 Some have music degrees, and some don't!

-If you already have some experience in composing music for film, this program will give you the opportunity to add 4 live-recorded original compositions to your portfolio, and refine your skills in composition, mockups, DAW and notation software.
+If you already have some experience in composing music for film, this program will give you the opportunity to add 4 live-recorded original compositions to your portfolio, and refine your skills in Composition for Film, MIDI Mockups, the DAW and notation software.

 And if you've never composed music for film, we'll be starting from scratch to introduce you to the process!

 #2: Participation Terms and Conditions

 All payments are subject to the following Participation Terms and Conditions: